exponea/exponea-ios-sdk/Documentation/segmentation.md

 }))
 ```

-### Getter for segmentation data
+### Get Segmentation Data Directly

-Exponea SDK contains API to get segmentation data directly.
-This feature could be invoked easily by `Exponea.shared.getSegments` usage for `category` value.
+The SDK provides an API to get segmentation data directly.
+Invoke the `Exponea.shared.getSegments` method, passing a `category` value as argument:

 ```swift
 Exponea.shared.getSegments(category: .content()) { segments in
     print(segments)
 }
 ```
+> 👍
+>

-> Method loads segmentation data for given `category` and currently assigned customer by `Exponea.shared.identifyCustomer`.
-Bear in mind that callback is invoked in background thread.
+> The `getSegments` method loads segmentation data for the requested `category` and the current customer as identified by `Exponea.shared.identifyCustomer`.
+Please bear in mind that the callback is invoked in a background thread.

-Data payload of each `Segment` is:
+The data payload of each `Segment` is as follows:
 ```json
 {
   "id": "66140257f4cb337324209871",